Chlorambucil is used to treat a number of different cancers of the blood or lymphatic system.

 - Try to take chlorambucil at the same time each day, as this will help you to remember to take your doses.

 - If you are sick shortly after taking a dose, or if you forget a dose, contact your doctor or clinic for advice on what to do.
 You will be told whether to take the dose again, or to wait until the next dose is due.

 Getting the most from your treatment

 - You must try to keep your regular appointments with your doctor or hospital.
 This is so your doctor can check on your progress.
 You will need to have regular blood tests and check-ups during your treatment.

 - Chlorambucil lowers the number of white cells in your blood, increasing the chance of you getting an infection.
 You should take certain precautions to reduce the risk of infection - if possible, avoid people with infections and let your doctor know if you think you are getting a sore throat or if you have a high temperature (fever).

 - It is important that you do not get pregnant or father a child while you are taking chlorambucil.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.

-- While you are taking chlorambucil and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
+- While you are taking chlorambucil and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking with your doctor first.
 Chlorambucil lowers your body's resistance so there is a chance that you may get an infection from some vaccines.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.